 Primary sources and key texts from recent literature available electronically.

 |Examinations and Assignments: |

-Several short reading responses, 2 in-class presentations, 12-15pp research paper developed in stages
+Weekly reading responses (2pgs), 2 in-class presentations, 1 final research paper (15pgs) developed in several stages.

 |Drop/Add Enrollment Requests|